MikeRatcliffe/flailingmonkey/content/2021-10-26-why-i-switched-from-firefox-to-brave-after-20-years.md

 The truth is that Brendan would have known about these things and knew that Mozilla wasn't willing to take the risk so he decided to spin up a company that would.
 The people at Brave haven't only managed to pull it off... they have pulled it off with swagger.

-I just want to let the ladies and gentlemen at Brave that they have done a great job in creating the Brave Browser.
+I just want to let the ladies and gentlemen at Brave know that they have done a great job in creating the Brave Browser.

 I am very happy to be a member of this new family!